 Backpack for Him

-David chose the Deuter Traveller 70L backpack with attached day bag.
+David chose the Deuter Traveller 70L backpack with an attached day bag.
 This bag has a lot of space in it with options for altering the interior layout.
-It has a bottom access point from outside that you can either section off, creating two compartments in the bag, or you can zip it open in the inside creating a one main compartment space.
+It has a bottom access point from outside that you can either section off, creating two compartments in the bag, or you can zip it open in the inside creating one main compartment space.

 This leaves flexibility for packing during our travels.
-It has many mesh pockets along the sides on the inside of the bag for storing small things and valuable for easy of access.
+It has many mesh pockets along the sides on the inside of the bag for storing small things and valuable for easy access.

-The detachable day pack is an interesting concept to us.
+The detachable day pack is an interesting concept for us.
 We are not sure if this will be useful or cumbersome.
 I believe he is planning to bring his with, as it attaches easily and provides a space to put stuff he will need quick access to.
 In the end, we may just decide to leave it behind.

 Backpack for Her

 I chose the Eagle Creek Rincon Vita 75L.
 The main compartment of the bag is 55L with an attached day bag that offers 20L.
-After trying a couple 45L bags and not being able to find the perfect bag for me, I settled on a 55L bag.
+After trying a couple of 45L bags and not being able to find the perfect bag for me, I settled on a 55L bag.
 Quite frankly, I think this will be perfect.

-On past travels I have carried a 65L no travel designed bag comfortably.
+On past travels, I have carried a 65L no travel designed bag comfortably.
 I am looking forward to the ease of access with the front access and the ability to store my harness away with the zip over flap for air transport.